 When it comes to depositing the trust fund taxes, an employer can choose either a monthly schedule or a semi-weekly schedule.
 It’s important to note that you can’t switch schedules during a year.
 So, you’ll need to choose one before the start of each calendar year.

 You can use Forms 940, 941, and 944 to do your tax reporting.
 When depositing any funds, you may use the electronic funds transfer (EFTPS).

+Payroll tax debt is no joke.
 In an effort to encourage employers to pay withheld taxes promptly, Congress passed a law that allows the IRS to charge the Employment Taxes and the Trust Fund Recovery Penalty (TFRP).
-This penalty is enforced if the IRS cannot collect the required payroll taxes from a business.
-Negligent employers are faced with a failure-to-deposit fee of up to 15 percent for not making deposits on time.
+The IRS enforces this penalty if they cannot collect the required payroll taxes from a business.
+Negligent employers must pay a failure-to-deposit fee of up to 15 percent for not making deposits on time.

 You can also face collections actions from the IRS for failing to deposit, file, or pay your payroll taxes.
 Therefore, both timely withholding of income and paying all payroll taxes are essential for all qualifying businesses.